lu-w/topllet/README.md

 ## Even More Examples

-(TODO update)

-We provide a very small introductory example.
+Besides the simple example from above, there are also more complex examples (in the domain of road traffic).
-For this, navigate into the examples directory: `cd examples/src/main/resources/data/mtcq` and call `topllet -c catalog-v001.xml -q simple.mtcq abox.kbs`.
+For this, navigate into the examples directory: `cd examples/src/main/resources/data/mtcq`.

+### Right of Way Example

+The example models an intersection situation with two-wheelers.
+The corresponding query asks for systems not granting right of way to those two-wheelers.

+We have two versions of this example, one where the right of way is granted ('good'), and one where it is not ('bad').

+For the 'good' example, call:
+ `topllet -c right_of_way/catalog-v001.xml right_of_way/row.tcq right_of_way/good/aboxes.kbs`.
+The output is one answer tuple, indicating that right of way was granted.

+For the 'bad' example, call:
+ `topllet -c right_of_way/catalog-v001.xml right_of_way/row.tcq right_of_way/bad/aboxes.kbs`.
+The output shows no results, indicating that right of way was not granted.

+### Automotive Urban Traffic Ontology Example

+You can also use highly complex ontologies.
+An example of such an ontology is the [Automotive Urban Traffic Ontology](https://github.com/lu-w/auto).
+This ontology contains, among others, axioms on parking vehicles, two-lane roads, and dynamical objects.
+The example thus asks for vehicles that pass parking vehicles on a two-lane road in the data based on some rudimentary physical and geometrical information.

+To run this example, call:
+ `topllet -c auto/tbox/catalog-v001.xml auto/pvs.tcq auto/abox/aboxes.kbs`.
+The output is one answer, indicating that the vehicle passed some parking vehicle.

+### API Example

+`topllet` also offers a Java API.
+To integrate `topllet` into your project, ...
+(TODO)

+An example API usage is given in `examples/src/main/java/openllet/examples/MTCQExample.java` (TODO).

 ## Details

 ### Tests

-We also provide a suite of test cases.
+We provide a suite of test cases for MTCQ answering.
 To run those, call `mvn -pl tests test -Dtest=MTCQTestSuite` from this folder.

 ### Logging

 In contrast to the upstream version of `openllet`, this version allows a fine-tuned control over logging.
-For this, instead of running the `topllet` from `tools-cli/target/openlletcli/bin/topllet`, use `export JAVA_OPTS="-Djava.util.logging.config.file=path/to/logging.properties"; topllet`.
+For this, instead of directly running `topllet`, use `export JAVA_OPTS="-Djava.util.logging.config.file=path/to/logging.properties"; topllet`.

 ### Algorithms